Finding the Best Places to Retire Since 2006!

 Retire in Garden City, South Carolina?

-Overview: Garden City is situated along South Carolina's northeastern coast, about eight miles south of Myrtle Beach, and is a mellow, unincorporated community known for having one of the best beaches in the state.
+Overview: Garden City is on South Carolina's northeastern coast, about eight miles south of Myrtle Beach, and is a mellow, unincorporated community known for having one of the best beaches in the state.

 With creeks and tributaries all around, fishing, crabbing, birding, shelling and boating are what keep most people occupied.
-There are some very good seafood restaurants, and The Pier, which has often been voted the best pier in South Carolina, has a bar and nightly concerts during the summer.
+There are some very good seafood restaurants, and The Pier, which has often been voted the best pier in South Carolina, has live music on two stages, nightly summer concerts, two full service bars and a full arcade.
 Garden City is also known for its Golf Cart Parade every 4th of July.
 Housing is a mix of large, oceanfront single family homes, beachside condo high rises and ranch ramblers in leafy neighborhoods.
 Most shopping takes place in neighboring Murrells Inlet.

 Population: 9,000 (city proper)

 Percentage of Population Age 45 or Better: 62%

 Cost of Living: 8% below the national average

 Climate: This area has summer high temperatures in the low 90s, and winter temperatures in the 50s and 60s.
 On average, the area receives 56 inches of rain each year.

 At Least One Hospital Accepts Medicare Patients?
 No, but the Waccamaw Community Hospital, about three miles away in the neighboring city of Murrells Inlet, accepts Medicare patients.